mindshade/ssb-laboratory/README.md

 #### Step 3

     # Connect to hub and establish tunnel (see step 2 below for $PORTALADDRESS)
-    start --tunnel $PORTALADDRESS
+    server-start --tunnel $PORTALADDRESS

 #### Step 5

     # Get the $ID_A from step 4 above and then send a message from C to A
-    chat "Hello this is C calling A!" $ID_A
+    chat-tell $ID_A "Hello this is C calling A!"

     # Now the message should be printed in A's console.
     # How about trying to send a message back from A to C?